hugollm/jen/README.md

 * HTML templates are accessed without the `.html` extension.
 * `/` maps to `index.html`.
 Any sub-directory with an `index.html` can also be accessed like this.
 * `_base.html` is accessible in the Jinja environment but will not be exposed because it starts with underscore `_`.
+* If you access a missing page, the server will render `404.html` for you.

 After you're done, build your static site with: